onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 Virtual IP addresses that can be used by multiple VMs, usually, used by the active VM of an active-standby pair, are placed under a group named after the VNFC (VM) type, plus "vip" string, example of such a group name "oamvip".
-Also new on this release, an inventory hosts file site (group) with all groups as children (see last three lines in above example), to load site specific variables like NTP, DNS IP addresses, and other site specific variables, making them global variables to be used by playbooks, namely, configure playbook.
+An inventory hosts file site (group) with all groups as children (see last three lines in above example), to load site specific variables like NTP, DNS IP addresses, and other site specific variables, making them global variables to be used by playbooks, namely, configure playbook.

 **NOTE**: APPC/SDN-C requests to run Playbooks/Cookbooks target a specific VNF instance, but could be limited to one VM or one type of VM by the request